-First, it's important to know what weather to expect in Iowa during your time here.
+First, it is important to know what weather to expect in Iowa during your time here.
 For the fall semester, it will be hot at the beginning, gradually cooling, and possibly quite cold by the end of the semester.
-The spring semester is just the opposite, with very cold temperatures at the beginning, gradually warming to mild Spring temperatures by April and May.
+The spring semester is just the opposite, with very cold temperatures at the beginning and gradually warming to mild Spring temperatures by April and May.

-- It would be a good idea to also bring a few nicer pieces of clothing too (skirts or dresses for women; trousers and button-up shirts for men).
-You may be invited to dinners or receptions, and you will want something more formal.
+- It would be a good idea to also bring a few nicer pieces of clothing, too (skirts or dresses for women; trousers and button-up shirts for men).

 Bring contact information for family and friends so you can stay connected with home.
 Also be sure to bring contact information for your bank in case you have any problems with money transfers while you are here.